-MONITOR STUDENT AWARD USAGE
+5 MONITOR STUDENT AWARD USAGE

 One of the key difficulties FWS administrators reported is monitoring student award usage at the individual level.
-A negative consequence of not monitoring fund usage can be the sudden termination of a student's employment if a student runs out of funding, which can, in turn, contribute to poor academic performance, dropping a course, or even dropping out of school.
-In the four-year public sector, when this happens it can end the student's employment, but in many cases the institution attempts to continue the employment with institutional or departmental funds.
+A negative consequence of not monitoring fund usage can be the sudden termination of a student's employment if a student runs out of funding.
+This can, in turn, contribute to poor academic performance, dropping a course, or even dropping out of school.
 Some schools have systems in place to monitor fund usage, but few have systems that will alert the program administrator when a student is on track to prematurely use up the allotment.

-- Using technology to create systems that alert all parties if projections indicate the student will run out of FWS funding. - Encouraging the student and employer to work out a schedule in advance so the relationship between hours worked and the FWS award is fully understood, as well as an agreement as to whether the student will still be employed after their FWS award runs out and, if so, what the funding source will be.
+- · Using technology to create systems that alert all parties if projections indicate the student will run out of FWS funding. - Encouraging the student and employer to work out a schedule in advance so the relationship between hours worked and the FWS award is fully understood.
+In addition, they should come to an agreement as to whether the student will still be employed after their FWS award runs out and, if so, what the funding source will be.

-ADDRESS BARRIERS TO FULFILLING COMMUNITY SERVICE REQUIREMENTS
+6 ADDRESS BARRIERS TO FULFILLING COMMUNITY SERVICE REQUIREMENTS

-Per federal regulations, at least 7% of a school's FWS allocation must be used to employ students in community service jobs and at least one student must be employed as a reading tutor or in a family literacy project, but one quarter of four-year public institutions reported difficulty meeting these requirements.
+Per federal regulations, at least 7% of a school's FWS allocation must be used to employ students in community service jobs and at least one student must be employed as a reading tutor or in a family literacy project; however, one quarter of institutions reported difficulty meeting these requirements.
 FWS administrators reported they would like the definition of what constitutes a community service position to be broadened so they can more easily expand their community service offerings.
-In addition, about half of community service FWS positions are off-campus, which can create a barrier to filling the positions because for students, getting to the job can be costly, time-consuming, confusing to figure out, or all three.
-Off-campus FWS positions were seen as more prized at public four-year institutions, as they were more likely to have greater relevance and academic benefit than on-campus opportunities (which were seen as more clerical).
-At 47%, four-year public college survey respondents were much more likely than other sectors to report that their school has a job location and development program.
-Four-year public school respondents, at 20%, told us that they were operating such a program in collaboration with other schools.
+In addition, about half of community service FWS positions are off-campus, which can create a barrier to filling the positions because, for students, getting to the job can be costly, time-consuming, confusing to figure out, or all three.
+Only about one in five respondents told us that their school has a Job Location and Development Program, and this could be expanded.
+Only 8% of those that did have such a program were operating it in collaboration with other schools.

-- Employing a full-time person to manage the community service program. - Offering mentor programs that pair FWS college students with younger students in the community to assist with the college decision-making and application process, especially in communities with low levels of educational achievement, in order to satisfy community service requirements. - Providing transportation facilitated by the school or community service agency for off-campus community service positions.
+- Offering mentor programs that pair FWS college students with younger students in the community to assist with the college decision-making and application process, especially in communities with low levels of educational achievement, in order to satisfy community service requirements. - · Providing transportation facilitated by the school or community service agency for off-campus community service positions.

-DETERMINE THE EFFECTIVENESS OF FWS
+7 DETERMINE THE EFFECTIVENESS OF FWS

 Throughout the other areas there has been a lack of data that allow the institution to understand how to improve the process of implementing FWS.
 Few institutions indicated they collect data that link retention or the graduation rate of FWS students to the FWS program.
 Fewer still have conducted research on the long-term impact of FWS participation on readiness for employment or workplace engagement.
-Only 20% of four-year public respondents thought that their school was "very effective" in helping students meet their postsecondary educational costs.
-And only 19% thought that their school's FWS program helped students find FWS positions that complemented their educational programs or career goals.
-We think collecting this and other data would be helpful and contribute to a successful program.
+We think collecting this and other data would be helpful and would contribute to a successful program.

-• Distributing surveys to students, both before and after their FWS experience, that measure change over time on aspects related to retention and future success in careers, then re-distributing surveys several years after graduation.
+• Distributing surveys to students, both before and after their FWS experience, that measure change over time on aspects related to retention and future success in careers, then redistributing surveys several years after graduation.